KsirbJ/Lyrical/README.md

 export default keys
 ```
 * Download [Google Closure Compiler](https://developers.google.com/closure/compiler/), and make sure the compiler variable in Makefile has the right location.
+* Verify that you have make and uglifycss installed as you'll need these to compile the extension
 * Run `make` or `make compile`.
 This will run the closure compiler and generate the required files.
 * Follow the steps [here](https://developer.chrome.com/extensions/getstarted#unpacked) to install the extension in Chrome.